csapoadam/adamsfusions/docs/_posts/2021-05-15-emotionsfreewill.markdown

 &nbsp;
 At the same time, I told myself that maybe this was just another area where computers would soon become better than humans.
-Maybe I just had to accept that a computer could recognize my emotions better than I could recognize them myself - that even if I wasn't experiencing what my true emotions were or couldn't identify them at an conscious level, they were still there in a very real sense, waiting to be detected by something or someone more competent than I was.
+Maybe I just had to accept that a computer could recognize my emotions better than I could recognize them myself - that even if I wasn't experiencing what my true emotions were or couldn't identify them at a conscious level, they were still there in a very real sense, waiting to be detected by something or someone more competent than I was.

 &nbsp;